Tichau/FileConverter/README.md

 You can convert files from formats **Ape, Mp3, Ogg, Wav, Flac, Wma** to formats **Mp3, Ogg, Wav, Flac**

+**Remove any previous installation of the application before installing the newer version.**

 ## Change Log
 v0.2
 - New: Add decode support for file format Ape